na-na-hi/renget/archive/delitoonz.md

 here to help & have fun on here so dont be shy to reach out to talk about literally anything w me, another thing to note, i have a **life** outside of discord. do not expect immediate replies upon me going online, ⠀:p thnx <-

 -> ![](https://files.catbox.moe/chce4a.png) ⠀ ⠀ 𓎟𓎟 ⠀ ⠀ kinda not a dni <-

--> i dont really have a strict dni, i just urge people⠀ that enjoy medias such as **zero day** / anything⠀⠀ remotely similar to it or those who indulge in⠀⠀ media that contains topics of  **incest** of any form to not interact with me or just refrain from ⠀⠀⠀ conversating abt it around me, it makes me ⠀⠀⠀ extremely uncomfortable lol, its just for my own good. another thing, do  **NOT** graphic / in detail⠀⠀ nsfw jokes or sexualize me (seriously or jokingly)
-IN ANY WAY! **especially** if i dont know you, its fucking weirdo shit im 15! <-
+-> i dont really have a strict dni, i just urge people⠀ that enjoy medias such as **zero day** / anything⠀⠀ remotely similar, or those who indulge openly in⠀ media that contains topics of  **incest** of any form to not interact with me or just refrain from ⠀⠀⠀ conversating abt it around me, it makes me ⠀⠀⠀ extremely uncomfortable lol, & its just for my own good, no hate! another thing, do  **NOT** graphic / **in detail nsfw jokes or sexualize me** (seriously or jokingly) IN ANY WAY! **especially** if i dont know you, its fucking weirdo shit im 15! <-